-There are three changed rules for this first Short Game.
+There are five changed rules for this first Short Game.

-- 1. During PREPARATION for play, the Banker shuffles the pack of Title Deed cards, has the player to the left cut them, then deals out two, one at a time, to each player.
-The players must immediately pay the Bank the printed price of each.
-Play then begins as in the regular game. - 2.
-In this short game, it is necessary to have only three houses (instead of four) on each lot of a complete color-group before the player may buy a hotel.
+- During PREPARATION, the Banker shuffles then deals three Title Deed cards to each player.
+These are free no payment to the Bank is required. - You need only three houses (instead of four) on each lot of a complete color-group before you may buy a hotel.
+Hotel rent remains the same.

-Rent for a hotel remains the same as in the regular game.

-The turn-in value of a hotel is still one-half the purchase price, which in this game is one house less than in the regular game.
+The turn-in value is still one-half the purchase price, which in this game is one house less than in the regular game.